Building Michigan's Trauma-Informed System for Children and their Families

-This website is supported by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) under the Early Childhood Comprehensive Systems: Building Health Through Integration grant (grant number H25MC00252), total award $420,000.
-The information or content and conclusions are those of the author and should not be construed as the official position or policy of, nor should any endorsements be inferred by HRSA, HHS, or the U.S. Government.
+This site was developed, in part, with support from the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) under the Early Childhood Comprehensive Systems: Building Health Through Integration grant (grant number H25MC00252), total award $420,000.
+The information or content and conclusions are those of the authors and should not be construed as the official position or policy of, nor should any endorsements be inferred by HRSA, HHS, or the U.S. Government.